asheroto/Deploy-Office/README.md

 ![screenshot](https://github.com/asheroto/Deploy-Office/assets/49938263/d6ef4e34-7f77-46da-80cd-6b494d321fac)

 > [!NOTE]
-> Version 1.0 has been released!
+> The auto-start timer has been removed.
+You must now click Start manually.
+Or if you wish have the installer start automatically, use the `autostart` setting as shown below.

 Easily install Office 2019, 2021, 2024, or Microsoft 365.
 Simply open the program and it will start installing in 30 seconds, or change the options and click `Start` to run immediately.